 Mercedes Ellington speaking (middle Image)

 On this date in 2004, Jazz at Lincoln Center celebrated the dedication of the Ertegun Jazz Hall of Fame.
-Jazz at Lincoln Center (JLC) is a constituent of Lincoln Center for the Performing Arts, Inc. The hall is named for the late Nesuhi Ertegun, one of the founders of Atlantic Records, which released records by many important jazz figures.
+Jazz at Lincoln Center (JLC) is a constituent of Lincoln Center for the Performing Arts, Inc. The hall is named after the late Nesuhi Ertegun, one of the founders of Atlantic Records, which released records by many important jazz figures.

 A 60-person international voting panel, which includes musicians, scholars, and educators from 17 countries, is charged with nominating and selecting "the most definitive artists in the history of jazz for induction into the Hall of Fame.”
 Jazz at Lincoln Center (JLC) is a constituent of Lincoln Center for the Performing Arts, Inc.,